ruby-grape/ruby-grape.github.io/team/index.md

 ### Participating in the Grape Community

 We welcome all contributors to the Grape ecosystem, built upon rough consensus and running code, a principle described in the [Tao of IETF](https://www.ietf.org/tao.html).
-We are highly inclusive, try to be nice and helpful to both experienced and new developers.
+We are highly inclusive, try to be nice and helpful to both experienced and new developers, as you can see in our [code of conduct](https://github.com/ruby-grape/grape/blob/master/CODE_OF_CONDUCT.md).
 We encourage you to participate and to be pragmatic.
 To quote David Clark, _"We reject kings, presidents and voting"_, and Jon Postel, _"Be conservative in what you send and liberal in what you accept."_
 ### Becoming a Project Maintainer

 Team members from organizational maintainers down to individual project nominate individuals who have significantly contributed to the project to join the team.
 We recommend requiring a simple majority and no significant objections (also known as rough consensus) as a sufficient criteria for acceptance.
 A great first step in becoming a maintainer of any project could be making a release.